Iowa First-Time Home Buyer: 2023 Programs and Grants

 • A reasonable debt load (your debt-to-income ratio must be 45% or less)

 Those are the main criteria but check for more conditions.
-Exact criteria are subject to change and may be different by the time you read this.
+Exact requirements are subject to change and may differ by the time you read this.

-Be sure to compare the IFA’s offerings with ones that may be offered by your city or county.
-Then pick the one that suits you better or best.
+Be sure to compare the IFA’s offerings with any that your city or county may be providing.
+Then pick the one that suits you best.

 You can ask your loan officer or real estate agent for recommendations, or do an internet search for "[your city or county] down payment assistance.”